LIZ PRATO

 She has been teaching at workshops and literary festivals from coast-to-coast since 2008.
 Liz is Editor at Large for Forest Avenue Press.

+Liz was a Tennessee Williams Scholar at the Sewanee Writers Conference, and attended the Tin House Writers Conference six times.
 In addition to teaching at Portland’s Attic Writers Workshop, Liz has taught at The Muse and the Marketplace in Boston, Lighthouse Writers Workshop in Denver, The South Coast Writers Conference in Oregon, Write on the Sound in Washington, Willamette Writers, Wordstock, and Corporeal Writing in Portland, to name a few.

 Liz grew up in Denver, and now lives with her furry feline friends and her best friend/husband, who is a bookseller, musician, and writer in Portland, Oregon.
 She lives for small presses, indie bookstores, community, and palm trees.